 Harley, Chief of Security and Cultural Advisor

-I was a contributing editor to the old original Small Boat Journal—may it rest in peace--and we've published over 200 project articles, three boating books for International Marine and Rodale Press, and in the process we've designed and built well over 100 small boats for publication and clients.
-We designed and built projects for the American Plywood Association for over 10 years and worked for Outdoor Life magazine for 25 years doing boats and outdoor related projects for amateur builders.
-I was fortunate enough to serve a 4 year traditional wood boatbuilding apprenticeship building plank on frame workboats and yachts and along the way I worked at various shipyards with a number of talented European shipwrights doing repair and new construction.
-Concurrently I served a hitch in the Marines, then a hitch in the Peace Corps establishing a vocational boatbuilding school and I studied with Westlawn School of Yacht Design for a few years and just long enough to realize I belonged out in the shop instead of a design office.
+I was fortunate to serve a traditional wood boatbuilding apprenticeship building plank on frame workboats and yachts and also eventually worked at various shipyards with many talented shipwrights doing repair and new construction.
+I studied with Westlawn School of Yacht Design for a few years and just long enough to realize I belonged out in the shop instead of a design office.

-We have designs on the website from traditional classics designed to be built in ply/epoxy, to non-traditional and crossover designs, and all our more recent building plans are detailed with sketches, photos, material sources, step-by-step, builder's tips and discussion of options.
-The Maxi-Mac boat plans for example include over 40 pages in a spiral bound shop manual format which covers phases of construction in a step-by-step process.
+We have traditional classics modified to be built in ply/epoxy, also non-traditional and crossover types using both traditional and ply/epoxy technique.
+Most of these boats can be cartopped due to the lightweight advantages of ply/epoxy.
+All of our more recent plans are detailed with sketches, photos, material sources and step-by-step, tips and discussion of options.
+The Maxi-Mac as an example includes over 40 pages in a spiral bound shop manual format.
 Hundreds of versions of the Max boat have been built and as seen in builders photos most are quite different.
-Plans are written with first-time builders in mind and we encourage customizing to suit intended usage.
-Boats are highly personal items and customizing is encouraged—so long as safety is uppermost.
-These are after all, small, simple fun boats, most can be easily cartopped, and a builder can choose from many options.
+Plans are written with first time builders in mind and we encourage customizing to suit intended usage, so long as safety is uppermost.

-We have applied boat building materials to a variety of projects including hot tubs, saunas, furniture, heirloom toys, campers, cabins and houses.
-The availability of new materials could result in more predictable and long-lasting strength and weight characteristics and we could build projects that would perform better, look better and require much reduced maintenance over the long term.
-We built some of the first large sailboats and multihulls using these techniques, and some of the first lightweight ply/epoxy white-water dories built for commercial use in the Grand Canyon.
-With the evolution of my design philosophy I find myself most fascinated with small lightweight boats and activities like small-stream exploring and river floating, camp-cruising and open water rowing.
-Considering all the boats we've built from 34 foot sailboats down, the smaller designs have been by far the most enjoyable.
-They've also been the most fun to build, the least expensive, the most carefree and rewarding in every way.
+We have also applied the advantages of ply/epoxy techniques to hot tubs, saunas, furniture, heirloom toys, truck campers, cabins and houses.
+The availability and predictable engineering and ease of repair of these new materials can result in stronger, lighter, longer lasting projects and require much reduced maintenance over the long term.
+We built some of the first lightweight ply/epoxy dories for commercial use by Grand Canyon Dories which replaced aluminum and fiberglass versions.
+Considering all the boats we’ve built and owned from 34 footers down to the simplest car toppers, the smaller designs have been the most enjoyable, most fun to build, least expensive, carefree and rewarding.